-Lake Blanche is a very photogenic landmark in the Twin Peaks Wilderness Area.
-The trailhead is in Big Cottonwood Canyon at the Mill B South Fork trailhead, at the bottom of the prominent S-curve.
+Lake Blanche is a classic hiking destination in the Twin Peaks Wilderness Area.
+You'll find the trailhead up Big Cottonwood Canyon at the Mill B South Fork trailhead, at the bottom of the S-curve.

 Sundial Peak rises above the lake.
 Two other small lakes (Florence and Lillian) are found in the area and can be visited by hiking short, signed spur trails.

 Mill B Trailhead(40.6336, -111.724)